 Development of Utah's Methamphetamine Decontamination Standard

-Utah State Code 19-6-906 (Illegal Drug Operations Site Reporting and Decontamination Act) directs the Utah Department of Health (UDOH) to promulgate rules for property decontamination, and establishes the process for making rules.
-The UDOH's executive director of UDOH delegated the responsibility for rule writing to the Environmental Epidemiology Program (EEP) within the department.
+Utah State Code 19-6-906 (Illegal Drug Operations Site Reporting and Decontamination Act) directs the Utah Department of Health and Human Services (DHHS) to promulgate rules for property decontamination, and establishes the process for making rules.
+The DHHS's executive director of DHHS delegated the responsibility for rule writing to the Environmental Epidemiology Program (EEP) within the department.

-To comply with this legislative directive, the UDOH promulgated Utah Administrative Rule R392-600 Illegal Drug Operations Decontamination Standards.
+To comply with this legislative directive, the DHHS promulgated Utah Administrative Rule R392-600 Illegal Drug Operations Decontamination Standards.

 The following principles were applied while working through the process of determining Utah's decontamination standard:

-- The mission of the Utah Department of Health is to protect the public's health.
+- The mission of the Utah Department of Health and Human Services is to protect the public's health.
 The sole objective of this rule is to protect the public from exposure to methamphetamine at a level that could be harmful.

 - The state legislature (through passage) and the Governor of Utah (by signing) directed the department to:

 - Consult with Utah's LHDs, and UDEQ.
 The Conference of Local Environmental Health Administrators (CLEHA) appointed several representatives for the LHDs and UDEQ appointed several staff to serve as consultants to the DHHS to fulfill this requirement.

 - Apply best practices and appropriate methods.

 - The Utah Governor's Executive Order EO/013/2011: Establishing Effective Oversite over State Agency Rulemaking.
 This order directs that the public burdens be minimized.